Basic Science researchers gain access to BioRender Premium

 By Emily Overway

-Thanks to a partnership between the Vanderbilt University School of Medicine Basic Sciences, the Office of the Vice Provost for Research, and the Office of the Provost, all graduate students, postdoctoral fellows, staff, and primary faculty in Basic Sciences will gain access to BioRender Premium for the duration of a one-year pilot license beginning on September 1, 2022.
+Thanks to a partnership between the Vanderbilt University School of Medicine Basic Sciences and the Office of the Vice Provost for Research, all graduate students, postdoctoral fellows, staff, and primary faculty in the SOMBS have access to BioRender Premium.

 You can create an account through the Vanderbilt Basic Sciences Portal.
 Those who have previously signed up for BioRender with their Vanderbilt email account should also sign in through this portal to receive their free, premium membership.
 If you have a BioRender account but it is linked to a non-Vanderbilt email address, please email support@biorender.com for help linking your old account to your premium access.
 If you have paid for premium yourself, please follow these instructions to cancel your subscription.